Creating A To Do List In WordPress

 Date Format

-Note: To learn more about formatting dates in WordPress, see the date section of the WordPress Codex below:
+Note: To learn more about formatting dates in WordPress, refer to the date section of the WordPress Codex below:

 WordPress Codex – Formatting Date And Time